Fair Indivisible Payoffs through Shapley Value: Acknowledgement

 \section{Acknowledgement}

 Oksar Skibski was supported by the Polish National Science Centre Grant No.2023/50/E/ST6/00665.
 Miko{\l}aj Czarnecki, Micha{\l} Korniak and Piotr Skowron were supported by European Union (ERC, PRO-DEMOCRATIC, 101076570).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+We acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2025/018243